-- We tested the effectiveness of management's controls over the assumption review process, including those over the selection of the assumptions used. - With the assistance of actuarial specialists, we evaluated the appropriateness of the assumptions used, developed an independent estimate of the future policy benefit liability, and compared our estimates to management's estimates. - We tested the completeness and accuracy of the underlying data that served as the basis for the actuarial analysis, including experience studies, to test that the inputs to the actuarial estimate were reasonable. - We evaluated the methods and assumptions used by management to identify potential bias. - We evaluated whether the assumptions used were consistent with evidence obtained in other areas of the audit.
+- We tested the effectiveness of management's controls over the assumption review process, including those over the selection of the significant assumptions used related to general account and separate account investment returns, and policyholder behavior including mortality, lapses, premium persistency, benefit election and utilization, and withdrawals. - With the assistance of our actuarial specialists, we evaluated the appropriateness of the significant assumptions used, developed an independent estimate of the future policy benefit liability, and compared our estimates to management's estimates. - We tested the completeness and accuracy of the underlying data that served as the basis for the actuarial analysis, including experience studies, to test that the inputs to the actuarial estimate were reasonable. - We evaluated the methods and significant assumptions used by management to identify potential bias. - We evaluated whether the significant assumptions used were consistent with evidence obtained in other areas of the audit.